SantiagoSR-1/Machine-Learning-Algorithmic-Trading-Project-2/README.md

 With your _Python 3.7+_ environment, run the following commands via CLI:

 ```
+from pathlib import Path
+import numpy as np
 import pandas as pd
-import numpy as np
+import pandas_datareader.data as web
-from pathlib import Path
+import zipline
-import hvplot.pandas as hv
+import pyfolio as pf
 import matplotlib.pyplot as plt
-from holoviews.ipython import display
-from sklearn import svm
-from sklearn.svm import SVC
-from sklearn.preprocessing import StandardScaler
-from pandas.tseries.offsets import DateOffset
-from sklearn.metrics import classification_report
-import datetime as dt
+import seaborn as sns
-from finta import TA
-from sklearn.linear_model import LogisticRegression

 ```